 MOTI and Sugarfoot Therapy founder Dr. Nick Cutri featured in Dance Magazine!

 With a thorough understanding of the dancer’s biomechanics and physiology, we have extensive experience rehabilitating injuries that manifest as a result of overuse and/or inefficient dance technique, e.g. knee pain or pain and instability of the ankle.
 We also treat traumatic injuries that happen as a result of a one-time incidence, e.g. landing a jump and tearing an ACL or dislocating a shoulder during partnering work…

 Sugarfoot Therapy is a conditioning program for Dancers based on the principals of functional biomechanics.
-The program is designed to help prevent common injuries caused by dance training and to encourage longevity in a dancer’s physically demanding career.
+The program is designed to help reduce injury risk and to encourage longevity in a dancer’s physically demanding career.
 This is a full-body workout appropriate for all dance/fitness levels, but specifically designed as cross training for advanced and professional-level dancers.
-Sugarfoot Therapy classes are held at MOTI every Tuesday from 12-1pm, and Saturday from 10:30-11:30.